How do I turn on Container Insights metrics on an Amazon EKS cluster?

 kubectl apply -f https://raw.githubusercontent.com/aws-samples/amazon-cloudwatch-container-insights/latest/k8s-deployment-manifest-templates/deployment-mode/daemonset/container-insights-monitoring/cwagent/cwagent-serviceaccount.yaml

-curl https://raw.githubusercontent.com/aws-samples/amazon-cloudwatch-container-insights/latest/k8s-deployment-manifest-templates/deployment-mode/daemonset/container-insights-monitoring/cwagent/cwagent-configmap.yaml | sed 's/cluster_name/'${ClusterName}'/' | kubectl apply -f -
+ClusterName= my-cluster-name curl https://raw.githubusercontent.com/aws-samples/amazon-cloudwatch-container-insights/latest/k8s-deployment-manifest-templates/deployment-mode/daemonset/container-insights-monitoring/cwagent/cwagent-configmap.yaml | sed 's/cluster_name/'${ClusterName}'/' | kubectl apply -f -

-4. Deploy the cloudwatch-agent DaemonSet:
+4. Run the following command to deploy the cloudwatch-agent DaemonSet:

 kubectl apply -f https://raw.githubusercontent.com/aws-samples/amazon-cloudwatch-container-insights/latest/k8s-deployment-manifest-templates/deployment-mode/daemonset/container-insights-monitoring/cwagent/cwagent-daemonset.yaml